wormholelabs-xyz/example-messaging-endpoint/README.md

 Receive Transceiver - `recvTransceiver` - A Transceiver enabled to attest to messages for a given Integrator _from_ a given Source Chain.

+Outstanding Transceiver - `outstandingTransceiver` - On implementations which require Transceivers to pull outgoing messages, a Send Transceiver _at the time of message generation_ which has not yet picked up a given message.

 #### Router

 - MUST be non-upgradeable, non-"pause"-able, and non-administrated/owned.
 It should be able to be trusted by being completely trustless.